englishextra/iframe-lightbox/README.md

 * Iframe content can be scrollable or not (default)

-* Debounced launch, default 500ms, custom rate can be set as the second parameter
+* Debounced launch, default 500ms, custom rate can be set with rate property of options object

 * Preloading spinner that is unset after onload event succeeds